ICT Usage in Households and by Individuals

 Get as PDF

-The purpose of the study is to analyse the access to and use of the Internet, and to follow the development.
+The purpose of the statistics ICT Usage in Households and by Individuals is to analyse the access to and use of the Internet, and to follow the development.
 Survey questions have been deleted and added from time to time, in order to reflect new aspects and developments.
 The survey is based on international cooperation, a common Eurostat questionnaire and methodological guidelines.
+The statistics have been compiled since 2001 and in the present form it is comparable from 2008 onwards.

 This survey is based on a European model questionnaire coordinated by Eurostat.
-The survey covers among other subjects - access to and use of the Internet and computers at home and at work, - type of internet connection used, - type of device used for internet access - e-commerce - motives and obstacles to Internet usage - use of advanced internet-services, - use of mobile internet - Internet security Result are calculated both for the population as a hole and for subgroups divided by sex, age, occupation, type of family etc. A number of questions concerning access are directed at households instead of the individual.
+The survey covers among other subjects; access to and use of the Internet and computers at home and at work, type of internet connection used, type of device used for internet access e-commerce etc. Results are calculated both for the population as a hole and for subgroups divided by sex, age, occupation, type of family etc. A number of questions concerning access are directed at households instead of the individual.

 The results of the survey are grossed-up to ensure their representativeness.
 After collecting the data, the sample is grouped by a number of background variables, such as age and gender.
 Each answer gets a 'weight' that correct possible biases.
 The calculations are done by a regression estimator.